More about: 10 Best Things To Do In Triana In Seville

 On some occasions, the city council organizes visits to eight courtyards of Triana: Cerca Hermosa, Corral de Los Corchos, Casa Quemada, Hotel Triana, Corral Largo, Patio de las Flores, Corral San Jorge and Corral de la Encarnación.
 This event usually takes place during the fall.

-4. Prepare a tapas tour
+4. Prepare a tapas route

 - Casa Ruperto, the temple of quails.
 It is a simple bar with a classic red awning and a white inscription.
 Its famous birds are raised in the province of Lérida and I assure you that they are delicious.
 I also recommend you to try the snail and cabrillas stew, a serranito or the pringá, a sandwich made with the meat from the stew (Avenida Santa Cecilia 2).

 - Bar Juan Carlos, the paradise of the cheesemongers.
-Its range of dairy products is impressive - there are more than 100 varieties - and is complemented by game pâtés, cecina, Galician octopus and other delicacies.
+Its range of dairy products is impressive - there are more than 100 varieties - and is completed by game pâtés, cecina, Galician octopus and other delicacies.
 It also stands out for its excellent national and international beers (Calle Febo 6).

 - Bar Salomón, the reference for pinchos and grilled meats (Calle López de Gómara 11).